juan-carlos-trimino/Docker-Images/Docker.md

    * The exec form is parsed as a **JSON** array, which means that double-quotes (") must be used around words instead of single-quotes (').
    * Unlike the shell form, the exec form does not invoke a command shell.
 This means that normal shell processing does not happen.
 For example, **ENTRYPOINT ["echo", "$HOME"]** will not do variable substitution on **$HOME**.
 If shell processing is required, then either use the shell form or execute a shell directly; e.g., **ENTRYPOINT ["sh", "-c", "echo $HOME"]**.
 When using the exec form and executing a shell directly, as in the case of the shell form, it is the shell that is doing the environment variable expansion, not docker.
 2. The shell form: **ENTRYPOINT command param1 param2**
+   - In this case, there will be a process for the shell (in Linux, the main process (PID 1)) and another process for the app.

 Only the last **ENTRYPOINT** instruction in the Dockerfile will have an effect.